 NOTE: On September 30, 2016 the Centers for Disease Control and Prevention (CDC) provided updated guidance on Zika virus for preconception planning in persons with potential exposure and prevention of transmission through sexual contact.
-The new interim guidance recommends that all men with possible exposure not only delay attempts for conception for at least 6 months beyond symptom onset, but also for 6 months beyond the last exposure is asymptomatic.
+The new interim guidance recommends that all men with possible exposure not only delay attempts for conception for at least 6 months beyond symptom onset, but also for 6 months beyond the last exposure if symptomatic.
 Recommendations for women attempting conception are unchanged, but will be updated as data becomes available.
 Recommendations for testing in pregnancy were updated on July 29, 2016.

 FREE PREVIEW.
 AAFP members and paid subscribers: Log in to get free access.
 All others: Purchase online access.